 The Grupo Nutresa companies take into consideration every country's laws, cultural differences, as well as the perceptions and consumer preferences when it comes to genetically modified ingredients.
 This means having different types of solutions and applications that assure legal compliance, quality and safety of all products.
 For those widely known genetically modified raw materials and their derivatives (according to official databases), procedures have been implemented that consider laboratory analysis, supplier certification regarding the approval of genetic modifications, as well as the trace verification analysis of the non GMO ingredients.
 Additionally, substitute GMO raw materials are analyzed and used in order to serve markets where restrictions exist.

-Grupo Nutresa has disposed of different assistance channels and provides spaces and mechanisms for open communication with stakeholders in order to treat associated issues with genetically modified organisms with technical support from its nutrition, health and welfare research center.
+Grupo Nutresa has disposed of different assistance channels and provides spaces and mechanisms promoting open communication with stakeholders in order to treat associated issues with genetically modified organisms with technical support from its nutrition, health and welfare research center.
 All of this through our customer service lines and validation consultations with all our stakeholders during the organization materiality analysis update.

 Updated March 2016.